 4. Make Sure you Have the Right Tools

 Having the proper tools at home are essential to working remotely.
 Of course, you want to have a working computer that can handle whatever programs or websites you use throughout your workday.
 But there are other tools to consider that will make your workday at home much easier.
-When you work at home during COVID-19, you might not have the everyday tools you use.
 Using a mouse with your laptop may give you the same work ethic and feeling you have when using your office computer.
 If you do not have the necessary tools at your disposal, be sure to ask your company to possibly provide one or a loan one.

 Additionally, you want to make sure you have all the necessary programs you might need to have a productive workday.
 Make sure to download these things to your home laptop or computer.
 It is also important to have communication apps or systems downloaded in order to speak with your staff or coworkers easily.
 Excellent tools of communication via computer are programs like Microsoft Teams, Zoom, or multiple other systems.
 This way you can stay in contact with your coworkers, ask quick questions through chat, host/participate in webcam meetings, all while practicing safe social distancing during this national pandemic.
 Also, through Microsoft Teams and other programs, you can have a separate phone number that works through the app so you do not necessarily have to use your home or cell phone number.